jduggan83/see-a-mess/README.md

 #### Todo

- - finish carousel where it references an article per slide
- - decide on component breakdown - featurette, container and all that
+ - limit content, if readmore for a container
  - loading custom templates with properties
  - fix issue where entry point has to be at root
- - limit content, if readmore for a container
- - blog style for view article
+ - publish contents to mongo DB, for production mode

+ - decide on component breakdown - featurette, container and all that
  - more styling options on each component
+ - blog style for view article - and include the image

+#### Nice to have

  - A header and footer - can go in global
- - publish contents to mongo DB, for production mode

-#### Nice to have

  - a spinner cover entire screen while excel is loading
  - use LESS at runtime to specify colors etc
  - Look downloading a few different themes that can be selected